Skip to main content

 Median of 3+ repeated runs

-Cluster Configuration: See scripts/benchmarks/cni-benchmark/cluster.yaml Workload Deployment: See scripts/benchmarks/cni-benchmark/workloads.yaml
+Cluster configuration: See scripts/benchmarks/cni-benchmark/cluster.yaml Workload deployment: See scripts/benchmarks/cni-benchmark/workloads.yaml

 Test Scenarios